Re: [tor-relays] Smallest, cheapest, lightest computer for tor relay

 "Windows" and "Tor relay" don't really go together.

+The Windows bufferevents code rotted due to lack of testing, so it's hard to run a performant Tor relay on Windows.
 But we'd welcome patches to get Tor working better on Windows.
 After all, a large number of Tor clients, and some hidden services, are on Windows.
+Tim

-On Oct 17, 2016 8:47 AM, "Petrusko" petrusko@riseup.net wrote: RPi 2/3 if I'm not wrong are around 3 Watts (fanless) An old P4...
+On Oct 17, 2016 8:47 AM, "Petrusko" <petrusko@riseup.net> wrote: RPi 2/3 if I'm not wrong are around 3 Watts (fanless) An old P4...
 For sure it's not lower than 60 Watts power consumption

 And if he wants to run only a Tor relay, advantage to have Windows OS is relative ;) Not really agree...